Zucchini Frittata with Tomato and Bacon

 It was a mid-morning Sunday after church.
 A quick and nourishing brunch was needed in less than 20 minutes before my people dashed off to their day-long activities.
 The garden was bursting with zucchini and tomatoes.
 And herbs.

-The simple, delicious solution was a frittata.
-And the smell of bacon frying in a cast iron skillet brought the guys to the table… quickly.
+The simple, delicious solution was this Zucchini Frittata with Tomato and Bacon.
+The smell of bacon frying in a cast iron skillet brought the guys to the table… quickly!

 What is a Frittata?

-The word “frittata” is derived from the Italian word “friggere,” which means quite simply “to fry.”
+The word “frittata” is derived from the Italian word "friggere," which means quite simply "to fry."
 A simple dish described as “humble cuisine” that so many of us delight in.
 Frittatas are, simply put, egg dishes with endless possibilities.
-And versions of this dish can be found in Italy, the Provence region of southern France, Greece — even China.
-An international dish anyone can make their own.
+Versions of this dish can be found in Italy, the Provence region of southern France, Greece, and even China.
+An international dish that anyone can make for themselves.

-Specific ingredient measurements are in the recipe card below, but here is a quick overview of what you will need:
+Specific ingredient measurements for this Zucchini Frittata with Tomato and Bacon are in the recipe card below, but here is a quick overview of what you will need:

 • Bacon slices, cooked and crumbled